MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 We need to use Selenium because the content of the website that renders those urls is dynamic (but the rest is not) and cannot be accessed directly from the page source like Scrapy does.
 Selenium simulates a browser that clicks on each category, narrows down to each sub-category and finally goes through all the companies one by one and fetches their urls.
 When it's done, the script saves these urls to a csv file and the Scrapy part can be launched.

 ### Scrape company urls with Selenium : step 1

+<i>All the Selenium code is available in this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/blob/master/src/scraping/selenium/scrape_website_urls.ipynb">notebook</a></i> 📓

 Let's see how to launch Selenium to fetch the company urls.